The conic geometry of rectangles inscribed in lines: Introduction

 \section{Introduction}

 The problem that motivates this article is that of finding all the rectangles inscribed in a set of lines in the plane, i.e., all the rectangles whose vertices lie on lines in this set.
 Since any such rectangle has vertices on at most four of the lines, this reduces to finding all the rectangles inscribed in four lines, a problem that can be further broken down into that of finding all rectangles inscribed in {\it two pairs of lines such that one diagonal of the rectangle joins the lines in one pair and the other diagonal joins the lines in the other pair}.
 By varying the pairings of the four lines it is possible to catalog all the inscribed rectangles based on the sequence of lines on which the vertices lie in clockwise fashion.
-(For example, if the lines are $A,B,C,D$, then the pairings $A,C$ and $B,D$ encode the rectangles whose vertices lie in the sequence $ABCD$ or $DCBA$.)
-Thus the technical heart of the problem is that of describing the inscribed rectangles, or really the locus of the rectangle centers, for two pairs of lines.
-A direct equational approach to describing this locus results in cumbersome and rather opaque equations that are better suited to symbolic computation than to providing insight.
-So while we do give a solution to this problem, our real interest lies in developing a geometric point of view that allows us to recast the problem in terms of elliptical cones and conic sections so that these and related questions can be dealt with by other than computational or {\it ad hoc} means.
-Graphs and animations illustrating several of the geometrical ideas in the paper can be found in \cite{Zia}.
+(For example, if the lines are $A,B,C,D$, then the pairings $A,C$ and $B,D$ encode the rectangles whose vertices lie in the sequence $ABCD$ or $DCBA$.) {This reduction, a variation of which is called the ``permutation trick'' by Schwartz in \cite[Section 4.1]{Sch2}, allows us to focus on two pairs of lines.} A direct equational approach to describing the rectangles inscribed in the two pairs of lines results in cumbersome and rather opaque equations, so while we do give a solution to this problem, our real interest lies in developing a geometric way to recast the problem in terms of elliptical cones and conic sections in order that these and related questions can be dealt with by other than computational or {\it ad hoc} means.